Minimum Number of Units

 Colleges or schools, with the approval of the University faculty and the Arizona Board of Regents, establish the minimum number of units needed to complete an undergraduate minor administered within that unit.
 All University of Arizona minors require at least 18 units; some minors require more than 18 units.
 In most cases, at least nine of the 18 units must be upper-division units.
 For additional information about the minimum number of units for a specific minor, contact the department that administers the minor.

 Each college determines whether or not the degrees it offers must include a minor.
 However, any student may declare a minor, even if one is not required for completion of the degree requirements.
 Consult your Major Academic Advisement Report to find out if your degree requires a minor.
 Minors are discipline-based; that is, the department that offers the minor defines its content.
 The double use of courses in the minor with other degree requirements is subject to University General Education, college, and department policies on double dipping.
 See the General Education policy and check with your major and minor advisors for clarification on the double use of any courses.
-See the link to a list of approved minors (on left sidebar) with respective requirements.
+See the Academic Advisement Reports, and select “Minor” under “Plan Type” for the specific requirements of each minor.

 A Grade Point Average (GPA) of 2.000 or better is required for all University Credit work in the minor as defined on the Academic Advisement Report or for any work in the minor satisfied by the Special Examination for Grade.
 All grades for repeated courses will be calculated in the minor GPA, with the exception of grades that have been replaced by the Grade Replacement Opportunity (GRO) and those removed from the GPA through Academic Renewal or Second Start.
 A minimum GPA presupposes that at least one 3-unit course in the minor is University Credit.

 Declaring or Changing a Minor